 At that time Paul applied his research experience in semiconductor physics to develop quantum mechanical-based physical models of optoelectronic devices such as quantum cascade laser and quantum well infrared photodetectors.
 He became Professor of Quantum Electronics at the University of Leeds in 2002 and then led the School of Electronic & Electrical Engineering to the top of the Research Assessment Exercise in 2008.

-Following periods as Dean at Leeds and then Pro Vice-Chancellor for Research at Sheffield Hallam, he moved to the University of South Wales in 2017 and has recently become Pro Vice-Chancellor for Innovation and Dean of the Faculty of Computing, Engineering & Science.
+Following periods as Dean at Leeds and then Pro Vice-Chancellor for Research at Sheffield Hallam, he moved to the University of South Wales in 2017 and has recently become Pro Vice-Chancellor for Innovation and Executive Dean of the Faculty of Computing, Engineering & Science.